aditya-deshmukh-tech/Spring-Boot-Library-Management-MongoDB-Redis/README.md

 # Library-Management-Mongodb-Redis
-This is production ready library-management app developed for future reference for production projects This application uses mongodb database to insert, update, delete books
+This is production ready library-management app developed for future reference for production projects This application uses mongodb database and redis cache to insert, update, delete books

 ## Technologies and libraries used
 1. Spring security